A New Kind of 'To-Go': Wisconsin Food Tours

 The Wisconsin Cranberry Trail: Experience the sights and tastes of fall harvest in Wisconsin, with a self-guided tour of Wisconsin cranberry country.

 Start with a drive along the Wisconsin Cranberry Highway with more than 50 miles of century-old cranberry marshes to explore.
-Learn about how cranberries are uniquely harvested at Glacial Lake Cranberries.
+Learn about how cranberries are uniquely harvested at Splash of Red Cranberry Tours.
 End your day with a stop in Warrens at the Wisconsin Cranberry Discovery Center, a destination for learning and snacking!

 The Great River Road: Get your fantastic waterside views and take a weekend to explore superb Wisconsin food and spirits along the great Mississippi.